 I'm on a life mission to help our beloved pets live long healthy lives and protect them from cancer.
 In 1999 I started these 30-year projects to study the benefits of feeding species appropriate food.
 The results from the first 15 years have been no short of amazing.
 I observed longer healthier lives and a dramatic reduction in cancer incidents.

 For the last 15 years, I have researched and tested my findings and theories on my dogs and a small group of other dogs from around the world.
 My findings are amazing and confirm everything I learned 15 years ago after carefully studying the digestive system of dogs.
 My intentions were not to expose any dog to something that could be harmful.
 I tested it all on my dogs and others willing to do the same.

-I'm expanding my project to 5000 dogs and 2000 cats, and I will follow each dog and cats until their last day, documenting their journey on a diet of raw meats and bones.
-These dogs will come from all parts of the world.
-They will report to me once a year with a status update.
-As long as they are fed raw they will be a part of this groundbreaking project.
+I'm expanding my project to 10,000 dogs and 5000 cats, and I will follow each dog and cat until their last day, documenting their journey on a diet of raw meats and bones.
+These dogs and cats come from all parts of the world.
+They report to me once a year with a status update.
+As long as they are fed a diet of raw food they will be a part of this groundbreaking project.